Best steam irons 2024 – 9 tried-and-tested models

 Best steam iron overall

-We really liked the design of this Morphy Richards easyCHARGE iron, as well as its outstanding performance.
+I really liked the design of this Morphy Richards easyCHARGE iron, as well as its outstanding performance.
 It's a cordless model, which makes it super convenient, but crucially there's no faff in returning the iron to its lightning-fast charging base when you do need more charge.
 With powerful vertical steam, it glides well on most fabrics.

 Best steam generator iron

 The Philips PerfectCare Steam Generator 7000 was the surprise standout favourite of our ironing test run.
 Its heavy looks can be deceiving, as it turned out that this steam generator system was an absolute dream to use.
-The lightweight iron itself uses OptimalTEMP technology, which means that it can automatically adjust to whichever fabric you're ironing, which, while testing, we found particularly invaluable and actually worked to boot.
+The lightweight iron itself uses OptimalTEMP technology, which means that it can automatically adjust to whichever fabric you're ironing, which, while testing, I found particularly invaluable and actually worked to boot.

 Best cord or cordless